rubys/kamal-in-production/docs/Monitoring.md

 Note: The service you choose can be one that you write yourself.
 Vector can be used to send logs to [NATS](https://nats.io/), which you can subscribe to in a service that you write yourself.
 Vector can even be used to send logs to multiple services at once.

+Fly.io has published a blueprint: [Observability for User Apps](https://fly.io/docs/blueprints/observability-for-user-apps/) which includes two example apps: [fly-telemetry](https://github.com/superfly/fly-telemetry) and [nat-stream](https://github.com/fly-apps/natstream) (along with a [demo](https://natstream.fly.dev/)).
+You can use them on your own infrastructure, you simply would need to adjust the listening port and add authentication.

 ---

 ## Consuming your own logs